Sixteen years ago today, I had a radical dislocation of my identity.

-My nadir was doing the Walk-of-Shame with balled-up underwear in my clutch and the previous night’s mascara worn like twin bruises beneath my eyes on the day I turned thirty-three.
+My nadir was doing the Walk-of-Shame, balled-up underwear in my clutch and the previous night’s mascara worn like twin bruises beneath my eyes, on the day I turned thirty-three.

 By then I’d accepted that marriage and children weren’t going to happen for me.
 I pretended I didn’t want those things.
 What self-respecting Feminist/Artist would?

 And then came the proposal and an inordinate amount of happiness.
 That’s when the fear set in.

 The words “You’ll never be a spring bride!” ricocheted through my brain like a plug from an eight ought six.

 Each time my fiancé left my house, I was filled with the dread he’d be abducted in an L.A. carjacking to be discovered later in a ditch in Paso Robles with one ear missing which would later be mailed to me cash-on-delivery.